Now & Forever (Kim Wilde album)

-Now & Forever is the ninth studio album by Kim Wilde, released in autumn 1995 via MCA Records.
+Now & Forever is the ninth studio album by the English pop singer Kim Wilde, released on 30 October 1995 by MCA Records.

 Background

 After three albums featuring a consistent pop sound, Wilde decided it was time for another change and chose to make an album with a decided soul/R&B feel to it.
 Ricky Wilde still produced, but joined forces with CJ Mackintosh for four of the album's tracks and co-produced with the Serious Rope team for seven others.

 Opening with "Breakin' Away", an obvious dance track, and including R&B tracks like "C'mon Love Me", "You're All I Wanna Do" and "Where Do You Go From Here", the album was a departure from the familiar Wilde sound and didn't please fans and audience.
 It was her first album not to chart in the UK, and Radio One refused to add "Breakin' Away" to its airplay lists.
 The album was a daring move for Wilde, who wanted to make something to please herself first and foremost.
 Her interest in music by artists such as Chaka Khan and Pebbles heavily influenced the album.

 Lyrically, the songs were either very happy ("Sweet Inspiration", "Heaven", "High on You") or bordering on depression ("Now & Forever", "Hold On").
 Two singles were released in the UK, "Breakin' Away" and the second being "This I Swear", a dubious choice given the array of more radio-friendly songs on the album.
 The flip-side, "Heaven", was remixed twice (once mix by Matt Darey) and helped sales, but "This I Swear" stalled at No. 46 in early 1996.

 Now & Forever was Wilde's last album before she started working in the musical Tommy and wound down her pop career.
 During the twelve-month run of the play, she remixed and released a version of the disco track "Shame", which had been recorded in the Now & Forever sessions but not included on the album.